 Key characteristics of well-factored servicesThis is the second part in a three-part series of articles exploring the benefits of well-factored services.
-Read Part One here.
+Read Part One here, and Part Three here.

 In this part, we will talk about the key characteristics of well-factored service architecture.
 We will provide high-level guidance on factoring services into business-truthful (refer to Part One for details), composable abstractions.